-In addition to these new capabilities, you can now easily encrypt sections of your configuration files.
-In the past, many programmers stored vital details-such as usernames, passwords, or even their SQL connection strings-directly in the web.config file.
+In addition to these new capabilities, one exciting new feature allows you to easily encrypt sections of your configuration files.
+In the past, many programmers stored vital details - such as usernames, passwords, or even their SQL connection strings - directly in the web.config file.
 With the capability to easily encrypt sections of these files, you can now store these items in a more secure manner.
 As an example, suppose you have a <connectionStrings> section in your web.config file, like this: